Hillels operate in 55 countries, 18 time zones, 11 languages, and 5 continents.

 “Hearing the participants laughing and smiling in Russian, Ukrainian, Hebrew and English was indescribable.
 This is what Jewish Peoplehood is all about.
 Every student has a very different connection to their Jewish identity with different knowledge, experiences, traditions and cultures, but we are all united.”

-- Matthew Vogel, Executive Director of Baruch College Hillel, on the Kol Hillel student exchange program.
+- Matthew Vogel, Executive Director of Hillel at the University of Vermont, on the Kol Hillel student exchange program.

 Hillel’s expansive global infrastructure ensures that, each year, we reach hundreds of thousands of Jewish students.
 From Texas to Tel Aviv, Toronto to Tbilisi, Hillel is the address for Jewish student life.
 There are more than 55 Hillels outside of the United States, in Argentina, Australia, Azerbaijan, Belarus, Brazil, Canada, Georgia, Israel, Moldova, Russia, Ukraine, the United Kingdom, Uruguay, and Uzbekistan.
 Around the world, Hillel customizes its work to the unique elements of Jewish students, communities, and universities.